 - Location – Overseas servers thousands of miles away are basically seen as trying to cut corners by those more web savvy customers.
 But there are still many potential customers that don’t know the right questions to ask.
 In an age where loading speed is an important factor in SEO, as well as for the general User Experience, we agree this is a surefire way to hinder your customers’ success rather than help it.

 Additionally, what this shows us is that very few companies are offering above average customer experiences.
 There is an opportunity there.
-A Small Orange built an amazing reputation based on its service and SiteGround, A2 and DreamHost are clearly taking advantage of this.
+SiteGround, A2 and DreamHost are clearly positioning themselves as great at customer service.
 Will you?

 To see how reviews can affect you, take a look at our Hall of Famers below: